abhishek-kumar-code/Redfish_Public/Specification.md

 #### Use of the $expand query parameter<a id="expand-parameter"></a>

 The `$expand` query parameter allows a client to request a response that includes not only the requested resource, but additional subordinate or hyperlinked resources in-line.
-The definition of this query parameter follows the [OData Protocol](#odata-protocol) specification.
+The definition of this query parameter follows the [OData-Protocol](#OData-Protocol) specification.

 The `$expand` query parameter has a set of possible values that determine which hyperlinks in a resource are included in the expanded response.